hjlarry/hjlarry.github.io/docs/mysql/query.md

 +----------+-----------+------+--------------------+-----------------+-----------------+-----------------+
 3 rows in set (0.01 sec)

-mysql> select * from student_info where number not between 20180103 and 20180105;
 +----------+-----------+------+--------------------+-----------------+--------------------------+-----------------+
 | number   | name      | sex  | id_number          | department      | major                    | enrollment_time |
 +----------+-----------+------+--------------------+-----------------+--------------------------+-----------------+